SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/registering-lora-devices.md

 ![Device data](/images/device-protocols/lora-actility/lora-devices-devicedata.png)

-For more information on viewing and managing your connected devices, also refer to the [Device management application](/device-management-application).
+For more information on viewing and managing your connected devices, also refer to the [Device Management application](/device-management-application).

 In order to migrate the device from one LNS Connection to another, the device must be re-registered.
 Navigate to the **LPWAN** tab of the Device.